vbhattaccmu/CryptoBackTester/README.md

-# A Minimal Crypto Market BackTester
+# A Minimal Market BackTester